How to Get Rid of Lice Fast

 How can I get rid of lice super fast?

-Your child came home with head lice and you want it gone yesterday.
+Your child came home with head lice in their hair and you want it gone yesterday.
 Here’s how to get rid of lice super fast:

 Head lice aren’t dangerous, nor do they carry disease, but they are creepy crawly and very itchy, which is enough to make them extremely unwelcome.
 You don’t have time for a doctor’s appointment, and you don’t want a treatise on the life cycle of the head louse—you just want to know how to get rid of lice fast.

 We get it.
-Let’s get started on the best way to get rid of head lice:
+Let’s get started on the best way to get rid of head lice in hair:

 Prerequisite: Don’t panic.